ErrorDodo/Fishware-v5/README.md

 - [ ] Create better SQL functions
 - [ ] Comment to make it easier for people to read
 - [ ] Fix the bug where accounts are logged twice
+- [ ] Allow messages to keep being displayed to logging window even when clicking on view/home tabs
 - [x] Pretend its not version 5